-You need a wrongful death attorney who is experienced in your particular case type to increase the chances of winning.
-For example, having a medical malpractice wrongful death attorney can help you win a difficult case as opposed to just searching “wrongful death attorney near me” online.
+You need a wrongful death attorney experienced in your particular case type to increase the chances of winning.
+For example, having a medical malpractice wrongful death attorney can help you win a difficult case instead of just searching “wrongful death attorney near me” online.

 Why You Need a WV Wrongful Death Lawyer

 In West Virginia, you only have two years from the death of your loved one to file a wrongful death claim—that is the state’s statute of limitations.
 After that period, the court might dismiss the case entirely.
 Every detail counts when you’re fighting against powerful defendants.
 As veteran West Virginia wrongful death attorneys, we have represented clients in thousands of wrongful death lawsuits, including medical malpractice claims, oil and gas accidents, and many others.
 With an experienced accidental death lawyer, you can fight and win against large corporations, hospitals, and even insurance companies.
 Call Miley Legal today for a free case review.